ntu-aris/ntu_viral_dataset/sensor_setup.md

                                   (uint32_t, range, range))
 ```

-Below is an example callback that converts the ros message `sensor_msgs/PointCloud2` to an object of type `pcl::Pointcloud<PointXYZIRT>`
+Below is an example callback that converts the ros message `sensor_msgs/PointCloud2` to an object of type `pcl::Pointcloud<PointXYZIRT>` defined above:

 ```cpp
 // Global variable to store the cloud data